Weburz/terox/README.md

 Development on RepoForge is heavily inspired from existing tools like [Create-React-App (CRA)](https://create-react-app.dev), [Cookiecutter](https://cookiecutter.readthedocs.io) and the likes.
-While the existing tools has their use cases and they fulfill their roles quite aptly, RepoForge aims to resolve the following pain points:
+While the existing tools have their use cases and they fulfill their roles quite aptly, RepoForge aims to resolve the following pain points:

 1. The need for a cross-platform and distributable binary executable unlike